Scenic Rim Walking Trail

 Section 2: Hogg Street to Cooktown Cemetery (1.2km)

-Here the route becomes an ungraded track and turns right past a forgotten rail tender amongst the grass.
+Here the route becomes an ungraded track and turns right past an old rail tender.
 Before reaching Ticklebelly salt flats (50m), the trail turns left through some trees onto the old Cooktown to Laura railway line.

 Mangroves can be seen from both sides of the railway line, and in places are complemented by an almost 360 degree view of the surrounding area.